Curriculum Leader: Mr J. Hunt

 In addition to the JamPod topics, Year 7 also complete a notated composition topic based on Carnival of the Animals.
 They work on writing rhythm and pitch notation whilst developing their keyboard skills.
 Students also work on an African Drumming topic, working in groups to create polyrhythmic pieces centred around the skills of pulse, metre, improvisation and structure.

-The additional topics in Year 8 begin with Underscoring, where students create two different pieces of music to underscore the Drama performances that they will create later in the year.
+The additional topics in Year 8 begin with Japanese Taiko Drumming which introduces them to fundamental musical concepts through focus, movement and sound.
 Students are also introduced to Samba and work in small groups to create authentic rhythmical textures using set rhythms and interlocking patterns of their own invention!

 - Listening with understanding